 - AICTE Approved Colleges includes IITs, NITs, IIT Hyderabad, BITS Pilani, ISM Dhanbad and many other private colleges.

-- Some other good universities and private colleges in India include .
+- Some other good universities and private engineering colleges in India include .
 These colleges have been ranked by NIRF Ranking 2020.

 - India Today, The Week and many other ranking agencies for the engineering courses they offer, admissions to which are done mainly through entrance exams like JEE Main and GATE.